Can Large Language Models Capture Dissenting Human Voices?

 \section{Discussion}

-\paragraph{LLMs do not perform NLI like humans.} Despite minimal exposure or absence of exposure to the NLI task, we originally anticipated that the state-of-the-art commercial and open-source LLMs such as InstructGPT and Stable Vicuna could reason with this basic inference problem.
+\paragraph{LLMs do not perform well in NLI.} Despite minimal, unknown, or absence of exposure to the NLI task, we anticipated that state-of-the-art LLMs such as GPT-3 and Stable Vicuna could reason with this relatively basic inference problem.
 The models are trained with billions of parameters and are known to be effective in helping real-world users solve diverse, complex tasks \cite{ouyang2022training}.
-However, the unforeseen outcome of their poor performances casts doubt as to whether these models possess true general language understanding abilities.
-Since smaller LLMs fully or partially trained with NLI tasks could perform much better than the NE models, this hints at a task-specific latent factor in NLI tasks where supervised training is beneficial for a wider definition of Natural Language Understanding.
+However, the unforeseen poor performance of these models casts doubt as to whether they possess true general language understanding abilities.

+The problem is exacerbated for distilled models (\textit{e.g.} Stable Vicuna) that are fine-tuned using proprietary LLMs, a performance discrepancy issue similarly raised by \citealp{gudibande2023false}.
+Since smaller LLMs fully or partially trained with NLI tasks could perform much better than the MUE and NE models, this hints at a task-specific latent factor in NLI tasks where supervised training is beneficial and required for a wider definition of natural language understanding.
 In fact, as these LLMs can simply be fine-tuned to perform better for NLI tasks, a stricter evaluation criterion is needed to assess the genuine understanding capability of LLMs.

-\paragraph{LLMs are not representative of human opinions for NLI task.} The evaluated LLMs fail to reflect the conflicting judgments of human subjects.
-However, as LLMs become more ubiquitous, it is important for them to faithfully represent a larger population, including the voices of minorities.
-Thus, we suggest that future LLMs could be improved to reflect human disagreements in diverse means, for example, by fine-tuning with ambiguous instances \cite{liu2023we}.
-In this way, the reconstructed model distribution may better capture different interpretations from human individuals, allowing us to regard LLMs as more accountable and responsible.